 Institutions still treat her as a live artist, not a frozen monument

 One reason Frankenthaler remains a useful subject is that her institutional life has not gone quiet.
-The Foundation's current biography notes important exhibitions across major museums and galleries, while its current exhibitions page shows substantial presentations of her work continuing into 2026.
+The Foundation's biography notes important exhibitions across major museums and galleries, while its exhibitions page shows substantial presentations of her work continuing into 2026.
 The Whitney still frames her as a central postwar innovator.
-The National Endowment for the Arts preserves her place in the federal record as a 2001 National Medal of Arts recipient.
+The Museum of Modern Art's artist record places her in its permanent modern-art frame, and the National Endowment for the Arts preserves her place in the federal record as a 2001 National Medal of Arts recipient.

 Why Helen Frankenthaler still belongs in the library